 - Trainee Clinical Scientist, NHS.

-Graduates have also taken up roles such as research physicists, consultants, engineers, teachers and bankers in companies including the BBC, BAE Systems and EADS Astrium.
-Many have gone on to take masters courses in a range of subjects, such as geophysics, nanotechnology, meteorology, quantum field theory, education management and science communication, while others have chosen to pursue PhDs in astrophysics, semiconductors or photonics.
+Many of our graduates go on to take masters courses in a range of subjects, such as geophysics, nanotechnology, meteorology, quantum field theory, education management and science communication.
+Others, particularly those with an MPhys, choose to pursue PhDs in astrophysics, materials science, nuclear physics, semiconductors and photonics.